thisishaykins/lendsqr-credit-wallet-service/README.md

-# LendSQR Credit Wallet Service
+# MVP-SQR Credit Wallet Service

 This project provides a simple Node.js application that implements a basic credit wallet service.
 The service allows users to register, fund their accounts, transfer funds to other users, and withdraw funds.